Lasionycta poca (Barnes & Benjamin, 1923)

-Lasionycta poca is a small species (FW length 12 - 14 mm) with charcoal gray forewings marked with white-filled lines and spots and a putty white hindwing with black discal spot and marginal line that flies near timberline.
-The forewing is dark gray, nearly black, with black lines and spots.
+Lasionycta poca is a small species (FW length 12 - 14 mm) that flies near timberline.
+It has charcoal-gray forewings marked with white-filled lines and spots and a putty-white hindwing with a black discal spot and marginal line.
+The forewing is dark gray and nearly black, with black lines and spots.
 The basal, antemedial, and postmedial lines are double with pale gray to white filling.
-The inner component of the postmedial line is strongly serrate and the teeth are often marked with pale gray spots on the veins lateral to the rest of the line.
+The inner component of the postmedial line is strongly serrate, and the teeth are often marked with pale, gray spots on the veins lateral to the rest of the line.
 The serrations cross the pale filling of the line and divide it into a series of white dots.
-The subterminal line is pale and indistinct but its position is evident due to darker gray suffusion or spots between the veins medial to it.
+The subterminal line is pale and indistinct, but its position is evident due to darker gray suffusion or spots between the veins medial to it.
 The fringe is strongly checkered with black and white.
 The orbicular spot is round and filled with light gray to white and a dark central ocellus.
 The reniform spot is filled with the ground color and is inconspicuous.
-The claviform is also inconspicous against the dark ground.
-The dorsal hindwing is putty-white with a large black discal spot, a scalloped postmedial line, and a broad well-defined marginal band.
+The claviform spot is also inconspicous against the dark ground.
+The dorsal hindwing is putty-white with a large black discal spot, a scalloped postmedial line, and a broad, well-defined marginal band.
 The fringe is two-toned, gray basally and white distally.
-The ventral hindwing is putty white with a thick black postmedial line, a large discal spot, and a gray marginal band.
+The ventral hindwing is putty-white with a thick black postmedial line, a large discal spot, and a gray marginal band.
 The head and thorax are covered with black and white hair-like scales.
 The male antenna is weakly bipectinate.

 Lasionycta coloradensis, another closely related species that has a brownish dorsal hindwing, flies in the Rocky Mountains of Colorado and Wyoming.
 It should be sought at high elevations in the mountains of southeastern Idaho.